AMPnet/ampnet-crowdfunding-frontend/lang-utils/TRANSLATION_GUIDE.md

 # Translation guide

-To translate words from the frontend application, a translator will be provided by Excell file (`.xslx`) that contains:
+To translate words from the frontend application, a translator will be provided by Excel file (`.xslx`) that contains:

 1. Language abbreviations in the first row (should not be touched),
 2. Key (labels) in the first column (should not be touched),